 Fjaðrárgljúfur river gorge

 Close to Kirkjubæjarklaustur, in South East Iceland, the Fjaðrárgljúfur river canyon is a river gorge with stunning geology.
-Flood waters from the Vatnjokull glacier are though to have carved the gorge over many thousands of years.
-Often the river would have been dramatic when the whole gorge would have been filled by glacier melt water after volcanic eruptions under the huge glacier.
+Flood waters from the Vatnjokull glacier are though to have carved the deep gorge over many thousands of years.
+The river would have been dramatic when the whole gorge would have been filled by glacier melt water after volcanic eruptions under the huge glacier.
 From above the canyon looks as if a big zipper has ripped apart the gorge.
-There is a very tight “S” curve.
+There is a very tight “S” bend in the river.
 The river winds through the canyon and in good conditions it is possible to wade in the river.
 This should not be attempted after heavy rainfall, or alone.
-The best angle for light is a secret that only our photo guides know.
+The best angle for light is a secret that only local guides know.
 But it becomes obvious when you visit the Fjaðrárgljúfur river canyon.

 Access to the river gorge

 The river gorge is not far from the main highway (route 1).
 From Reykjavik the access road (206) is on your left just after the huge lava field ends.
 From the East, the turning is on the right about 5 minutes outside of Kirkjubaerklautstur.
-The Road to the Fjaðrárgljúfur canyon is a rough track to a carpark.
-This is ok for regular cars, but uncomfortable.
-The road can be closed and also slippery after heavy snow.
+The Road to the Fjaðrárgljúfur canyon turns into a rough winding track to a carpark.
+The track is ok for regular cars, but uncomfortable.
+The road can be closed after heavy snow.
 Then access is only possible over a Winter track which needs a 4×4, or to hike from the farmhouse at Hunkabakka.
 There is quite a steep road up to Hunkubakka Farm, so if it is slippery, it might not be possible.
 There are now marked walking routes up the East bank of the canyon.
 Visitors are encourage not to venture beyond the marked zones for flora protection.
 There are public toilets at the site, but we can’t guarantee they will be open for Winter tourism.
 There is a nice waterfall at the top of the hiking trail.
 Most of the successful photos have been taken from the higher points of the gorge.